A Documentary For Humanity

 The estimated budget for filming is $150,000.
 We would also like to raise an additional $50,000 to market this film while using our extensive media connections to reach a broad viewership.

-CLICK HERE to download the Executive Summary package that gives further details about our team and the project.
+Download the Information Package (red button at top) that gives further details about our team and the project.

 If you have any questions, please reach out to Bob Blume at: 646-522-5870